Meet Dr. Margo Pumar

 Compassionate, Inclusive, and Affirming Psychiatry

-Dr. Pumar is a licensed adult and reproductive psychiatrist with over 20 years of experience, dedicated to providing compassionate, inclusive mental health care.
+Dr. Pumar is a licensed adult and reproductive psychiatrist with over 20 years of experience, and previously the medical director at the UCSF Perinatal Wellness Program is dedicated to providing compassionate, inclusive mental health care and medication management.
 She specializes in supporting individuals of all gender identities, sexual orientations, and cultural backgrounds, offering affirming care for LGBTQIA+ communities and those navigating reproductive and perinatal mental health.

 Holistic, Person-Centered Care